What To Do If You’re Not Happy With Your Agent

 Finding yourself in an uncomfortable situation with your agent can be really difficult.
-Sometimes, its not the fact that they're inefficient, it may be because you would prefer another method of sale.
+Sometimes, it's not the fact that they're inefficient, it may be because you would prefer another method of sale.
 Whatever the reason for this potential clash, it's important to know where you stand and what can be done.

 The process of selling your property is in itself a daunting task and you want to make sure you have efficient support throughout the selling journey.
 You deserve to get the results you want, but sometimes, this does not always go to plan.
 As your Sussex Property Experts, we've put together the following article of what to do if you find yourself unhappy with your agent...